 │ per-pid batch → AppAXContext.setFramesBatch on the app's AX thread

-│ AXFrameApplicationLedger verifies / retries / learns size quantum
+│ AXFrameApplicationLedger verifies / retries / settles exact convergence

 v